Pacific Princess deck plans

 Deck layouts, review of facilities, activities, amenities

-Pacific Princess deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Princess Cruises deckplan pdf (printable version).
+Pacific Princess deck plan review at CruiseMapper provides newest cruise deck plans (2020-2021-2022 valid floor layouts of the vessel) extracted from the officially issued by Princess Cruises deckplan pdf (printable version).

 Each of the Pacific Princess cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Princess staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 Pacific Princess (built 1999, last refurbished in 2017) is the second of the two smallest Princess cruise ships of the R-class – together with Ocean Princess (now Oceania Sirena).
 To this class belong also the Azamara ships Journey, Azamara Pursuit and Quest and the Oceania ships Insignia, Nautica and Regatta.
 All of them were part of the fleet of Renaissance Cruises (defunct line).

 Pacific Princess cruise ship deck plan has a total of 338 cabins for 672 passengers served by 375 crew/staff.
 The ship has 9 passenger accessible decks, 7 restaurants and bars, 3 lounges, no kids facilities, 1 swimming pool, 2 jacuzzies, 4 elevators.

 Passenger-use launderettes (laundromats) are located only on deck 7.
 These are self-service laundry facilities with ironing boards and detergent being provided.

 Pacific Princess deck plan changes 2017 refurbishment review